Rent help in Columbus Ohio region.

 The government may offer short term, emergency grants to pay rent.
 It is to prevent evictions and homelessness.
 Some funds may be offered for security deposits or energy bills too.
 Or learn about low income apartments in Franklin County.

 Impact Community Action - Helps with first months rent, mortgages or evictions.
 Aid is only offered once per year.
 In some cases loans may be issued for housing expenses, such as rental payments.
-Telephone - (614) 252-2799
+It is the regional community action agency.
+Telephone - (614) 252-2799, or find more details on IMPACT housing programs.

 AIDS Resource Center Ohio can provide referrals to low income housing, medical care, and social services for AIDs patients.
 Support is also for their families.
 Funds to pay rent or other costs are available.
 Dial (614) 299-2437.